bluz71/things_with_js/README.md

   * The style checkbox will toggle the background and text style of the **Thing** name in the table contained on the index page.
 This is done client side only via JavaScript.

+  * The **Ajax Json Things** section has the following actions

+    1. _Thing Render_, issues an AJAX call from _things.coffee_ to the json
+       _things_controller.rb_ controller which returns a rendered JSON thing object which is then inserted onto the page.

+    2. _Thing Jbuilder_, like the render action above except the JSON object will be created via Jbuilder view.

+    3. _Thing Collection_, like the Jbuilder action above except a collection of JSON objects will be sent from the server to the client.

+    4. _Interval_, starts a timer than creates a client-side object and then adds adds it to the page every 1.5 seconds.

+    5. _Reset_, clears all the Json Thing objects added to the page as well as disabling the interval timer.